EvanLosh/dictionary-random-word-app/README.md

 Deliverable #6
 Click on a word from the list to display it again

-Stretch goal #1 Make the saved word list persist.
+Deliverable #7
+Change style of a word in the history when hovering mouse over it

+Deliverable #8 Make the saved word list persist (when the page is refreshed, load saved words from db.json and populate them on the webpage again)

-Stretch goal #2 When the page loads, display the word of the day (persists when reloading the page, changes from day to day)
+Stretch goal #1 When the page loads, display the word of the day (persists when reloading the page, changes from day to day)

+Stretch goal #2 In the saved words list, drag and drop words to reorder them.

-Stretch goal #3 User can select a letter, and new words will start with that letter
+Stretch goal #3 Latest 10 words in the history will persist